-ICS, the credit card business of ABN AMRO, has identified certain issues in its credit lending portfolio and its internal processes and IT systems.
+ICS, the credit card business of ABN AMRO, identified certain issues in its credit lending portfolio and its internal processes and IT systems.
 ICS allowed credit limits to a number of its clients above their lending capacities.
-ICS has prepared a redress scheme that contains remedial measures for affected clients.
-The redress scheme is currently being implemented and the process is expected to be completed by the end of 2018.
-ABN AMRO has recognised a provision in respect of this redress scheme.
+ICS prepared a redress scheme that contained remedial measures for affected clients.
+This redress scheme has been implemented and the final compensation payments are expected to be made in the course of 2019.
 ICS reported these issues to the AFM.
-On 15 June 2017 the AFM announced that it is imposing a fine of EUR 2.4 million on ICS for excessive credit limits.
+On 15 June 2017, the AFM announced that it is imposing a fine of EUR 2.4 million on ICS for excessive credit limits.